 This is my first attempt at pre-shading using the primer and airbrush.
 I think it came out really good.
 From looking at the pictures the shaded colors look much darker than normal because the light source of my photobox is directly above the mini.
 This sculpt really makes me appreciate Infinity mini’s so much.
 There are so many intricate details filling the model.

-(Updated for the third time with brighter pictures)
+(Updated for the Fourth time with brighter pictures in photobox)

 FINALLY FINISHED.
 This took way too long to complete.
 I partly blame the first Imperial Knight from the set for causing a bit of modeler’s block.
 But it is finished!